mariamnaser/portfolio/README.md

-# portfolio
+# Portfolio
-Public Portfolio for application to internships/Jobs
+Public Portfolio for application to internships.
+In this directory I have compiled projects that no only demostrate my skills but also my growth.